Dandy23/hello-world/README.md

 # hello-world
 proof

-Begginer in GitHub, 22 years old stundent
+Beginner in GitHub, I like to play League of Legends